ray-project/ray/python/ray/tests/kuberay/README.md

 # How to run the KubeRay autoscaling test

-We provide some notes on how to run the test `test_autoscaling_e2e` in this directory locally.
+This page provides suggestions on running the test `test_autoscaling_e2e` locally.
 You might want to do this if your PR is breaking this test in CI and you want to debug why.

 ## Build a docker image with your code changes.